 I’ve received a couple of comments from readers who have taken all of the suggestions and whose iPhones still aren’t ringing.
-If you’ve made it this far, there’s a good chance you may have a hardware problem.
+If you’ve made it this far and your iPhone won’t ring, there’s a good chance you may have a hardware problem.

 Often times, when gunk or liquid gets into one of the ports (like the headphone jack or lightning / dock connector), your iPhone thinks there’s something plugged into it, when in fact there isn’t.
 My article about how to fix an iPhone that’s stuck in headphone mode explains why that happens and how to fix the problem.

 It’s a long shot, but you can take an antistatic brush (or toothbrush you’ve never used before) and try to brush out the gunk from your headphone jack or lightning / dock connector port.
 Antistatic brushes are helpful for cleaning all sorts of electronics, and you can pick up a 3-pack on Amazon for less than $5.

 If you’re successful, the issue should resolve itself.
 Unfortunately, most of the time the damage has already been done.
 Something has shorted out on the inside of your iPhone, so the only solution is to visit your local Apple Store or use the mail-in options at getsupport.apple.com to have your iPhone repaired.